carloslfu/BBlocks.js/DOCS.md

 - *blocks*: Definitions of custom blocks using the Block API, in this folder there are some example and testing blocks.
 - *fields*:  Definitions of custom fields using the Field API.
   - *FieldSVG, FieldText, FieldTextInput and FieldButton are implemented here*.
-- *themes*: Styles for all objects.
+- *workspaces*:  Definitions of custom fields using the Field API.
-  - *default*: Default theme files.
+  - *WorkspaceBasic are implemented here*.
 - *core*: Main BBlocks classes
   - *BB.js*: This contains the namespace for all BBlocks clases this use the utils.js ObjJS library.
 All BBlock classes inherits from BB.Component.
   - *block.js*: BB.Block class: all blocks inherits from this.
 This implements the Block API.